By using this site, you agree to the Privacy Policy and Terms of Use.

 Contents

-The Rich Boy by F Scott Fitzgerald
+The Rich Boy by F. Scott Fitzgerald, Book Cover

 The Rich Boy by F. Scott Fitzgerald

-Author: F. Scott Fitzgerald
+Author: Francis Scott Fitzgerald

 Published: The Redbook Magazine (Jan/Feb 1926), All the Sad Young Men (1926)

-Genre: Short Stories
+Genre: Short Story

 “The Rich Boy” is a short story written by F. Scott Fitzgerald in 1926, and it was published in The Redbook Magazine and Fitzgerald’s anthology, All the Sad Young Men, in the same year.
 Like a good portion of Fitzgerald’s stories, “The Rich Boy” revolves heavily around the pursuit of wealth in the Jazz Age and how the individuals chasing after it develops.

-1. Synopsis
+1. The Rich Boy Synopsis

 “The Rich Boy” follows Anson Hunter’s life.
 He is born into a rich family that showers him with a privileged and luxurious life.
 However, Anson soon grows up and ventures into the world, finding that riches and wealth might not be all that matters.
 Like many of Fitzgerald’s characters, Anson is based on someone Fitzgerald knows.
 In this case, Anson is heavily inspired by Ludlow Fowler, Fitzgerald’s affluent classmate from Princeton.